-Natural disasters are severe weather events that have dangerous and costly repercussions for the people, environment, and structural property of an affected area.
-These extreme occurrences of weather can be deadly and financially devastating to a community, demolishing expensive infrastructure, homes, and land.
+Natural disasters are severely damaging weather events that have both dangerous and costly repercussions to the people, environment, and structural property of an affected area.
+These extreme events can be deadly and financially devastating to a community, demolishing expensive infrastructure, homes, and land.

 - Deforestation: The removal of trees weakens the water-absorbing root system in an area, making flooding more difficult to control and erosion more likely to occur.
-The land is often cleared for local agricultural purposes, and property development, which is used to increase tourism capabilities.
+Southeast Asia in particular faces extreme deforestation, where land is cleared for agricultural purposes.

 - Erosion: Floodwaters and deforestation can induce land erosion, increasing the likelihood of landslides.
 These not only can claim lives but also cause infrastructure and the environment to deteriorate, increasing the need for costly repairs.

-- Food insecurity: Extreme flooding and drying droughts can heavily impact the food supply of a country—too much water or a lack of water can wipe out crops and livestock.
-Erratic rainfall patterns are causing more dry days to occur in the Caribbean.
+- Food insecurity: Extreme flooding and drying droughts can heavily impact the food supply of a country—too much water or a lack of water can wipe out crops and livestock, leaving thousands underfed or forced to pay more money for imported goods.

-- Erosion: Floods, high winds, landslides, and earthquakes can devastate land that many people in the Caribbean rely on for agricultural purposes—globally, over 70% of farmers reside in Asia.
+- Erosion: Floods, high winds, landslides, and earthquakes can devastate land that many people in Asia rely on for agricultural purposes—globally, over 70% of farmers reside in Asia.

 - Population displacement: Floods and droughts significantly affect food sources, and leave communities (private properties and public infrastructure) uninhabitable, forcing people to leave their homes.
-In 2019, it was reported than Caribbean islands were experiencing huge increases in children being displaced due to severe storms.
+In 2018, 13 million people in various parts of Asia were displaced due to natural disasters.